Organic dals and pulses

 Benefits of Eating Dal (lentils) Everyday

-• Weight Loss- Lentils have almost no fat and are low in calories.
+• Weight Loss: Lentils have almost no fat and are low in calories.
 One cup of boiled dal/lentils gives you about 230 calories, satisfying your hunger for longer.
 No doubt, boiled lentils are recommended for weight loss.

-• Great for a healthy heart- Due to their high fibre content, lentils protect you from getting a stroke or any other heart disease.
+• Great for a healthy heart: Due to their high fiber content, lentils protect you from getting a stroke or any other heart disease.
 In addition to this, lentils are rich in folate and magnesium, crucial for better heart health.
 Folate helps reduce homocysteine levels, reducing the risk of heart disease.
 Additionally, lentils are rich in magnesium, which boosts blood flow, eventually helping oxygen and other nutrients to reach each part of the body.

 Benefits of Eating Pulses